Close

 Every person has a state of legal residence.
 For most civilians, their state of legal residence is the place where they live.
 But service members and their families move frequently.
 The SCRA allows active-duty military members to maintain their legal residence in the place they consider home.

 The Military Spouses Residency Relief Act allows military spouses to declare the same state of legal residency as their spouse.
-The Veterans Benefits and Transition Act allows spouses to make that choice regardless of when they were married.
+The Veterans Benefits and Transition Act allows spouses to choose their service member’s state of legal residence even if they have not lived in that state.
 The following conditions must be met to qualify under the MSRRA:

 • The service member is living on military orders in a state that is not his/her resident state.